asg02fever/Cardputer-Philips-Hue-Controller/README.md

    Light IDs:
    int lightIDs[] = {1, 2, 3};
    ```
-   you can get your api [there.](https://developers.meethue.com/develop/get-started-2/)by following the official instructions
+   you can get your api [there.](https://developers.meethue.com/develop/get-started-2/)
+   by following the official instructions

-5. Upload the firmware to your M5Stack Cardputer.
+6. Upload the firmware to your M5Stack Cardputer.

 ## Usage